sentryco/OnboardKit/README.md

 - Add high level doc regarding the simplistic approch with models that can have btns, title, decription, and popover sheet, and how this ultimatly makes making multipleplatform onbiarding a breeze, yet makes it possible to build powerful and complex onboarding experiences, while leaving the nitty gritty to this kit
 - Add note regarding implemnting a lockable view with onboardview.
 How the structure will look etc, and link to the repo etc?
 - better handling of platform-specific features or UI components.
+- Add a const struct that can be inject when initiating, that has variouse custom sizes etc
+- Add styling struct as well?